arq5x/hawk/README.rst

 ===========
 1. Proper command line parsing.
 We currently just read from ARGV, and are unable to detect -v and -F arguments.
 2. We should have a mode (-H) whereby the user tells us there is no header and we are just running vanilla awk.
 Alternatively, this could be accomplished by just using awk itself.
-3. The current subprocess.Popen implementation only returns output once it has all been collected from the awk call.
-Need to report line by line.
-Perhaps use something like: http://stackoverflow.com/questions/375427/non-blocking-read-on-a-subprocess-pipe-in-python
-4. Speed.
+3. Speed.
 How much does the pre-processing of the column names slow things down.
 Should be minimal.
 If not, we need to eventually implement this in C.